 The effect of these annual auctions will likely be a devaluation of the current high cost of liquor licenses, somewhere between 10 and 25%.
-If you have a liquor license you want to sell, I would suggest doing so before the the auctions are implemented in 2017.
+If you have a liquor license you want to sell, I suggest doing so before the auctions were implemented in 2017.

 Direct Shipping to PA

 Wineries can now ship directly to consumers, up to 36 cases annually.
 The law does not allow retail wine stores to ship to PA, only wineries.
 This law puts PA law into line with the standards of wine shipping throughout the US, which has enormous benefits for the wine trade.

 For a winery to ship to a customer in PA, they will have to obtain a direct wine shipper license from the Pennsylvania Liquor Control Board (PLCB), which will cost $25o per year.
 There will be two taxes on the wines.
 First is a gallonage tax of $2.50 per gallon, adding $0.43 per bottle to the price.
 Sales tax for PA will also have to be collected.
 In Philly, that tax is currently 10%.

 The 18% Johnstown Flood tax will not be levied for direct shipments of wine.

 Bottomline for the Consumer: Now we can have wine shipped to us, just like everyone else in America.

 PA wineries can now sell PA-made spirits and beer.
 Not just PA-made beer, but any beer legally registered in the state.